StellarFw/Identify/spec.md

 #### Description

-Allow the user to get a valid token that will be used by the user to identify themselves.
+Get's a valid token that will be used by the user to identify themself.

 #### Parameters